 Current summer program participants and post-bacs work collaboratively on a group research project guided by a faculty member and graduate mentor.
 These projects further develop their quantitative research skills while tackling a current public health problem.
 Learn more about the summer program.

 In conjunction with the Symposium, we host a three-day Faculty Workshop.
-We invite four faculty members from quantitative fields at minority-serving undergraduate institutions to attend our annual symposium and to spend two days in intensive meetings with HSPH faculty and students.
+We invite six faculty members from quantitative fields at minority-serving undergraduate institutions to attend our annual symposium and to spend two days in intensive meetings with HSPH faculty and students.
 Our goal is to expose these faculty members to the field of quantitative Public Health so that they can return and educate their undergraduate students about these exciting career options.
 We also aim to learn from visiting faculty about how to strengthen our pipeline programs and better support underrepresented students in our graduate programs.